|Quick Facts: Chemical Technicians|

-Employment of chemical technicians is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
+Employment of chemical technicians is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
 Graduates of applied science technology programs who are trained to use equipment typically found in laboratories or production facilities should have the best opportunities.

 Explore resources for employment and wages by state and area for chemical technicians.

 Compare the job duties, education, job growth, and pay of chemical technicians with similar occupations.

 Learn more about chemical technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.